daveythacher/LED_Matrix_RP2040/doc/Cucumber.md

 #### Grayscale Clock
 TODO

+If not given this will default to 17.0.

 #### UART Baud
 TODO

+If not given this will default to 4000000.

 #### Serial Algorithm Data format
 TODO

+This is useful for enabling more pixels on some panels.

+If not used this will will default to 24.

 ### Then
 Currently there is only one of these supported.
 These are verification premises and are always required.